Creative Writing (CRWR) | Faculty of Arts

 Screenwriting and Drama: Advanced Workshop

-Students will continue to develop and deepen stage and screen writing techniques and revision skills through the writing of their own work, and through the critique of their peers’ work, in a combination lecture/workshop setting.
-In this course students will work on a sustained dramatic narrative project for either stage or screen.
-Students will continue to develop effective techniques for criticism and revision of their writing through analysis and discussion.
+Students will continue to develop and deepen stage and screen writing techniques and revision skills through the writing of their own work, and through the critique of their peers’ work, in a combined lecture and workshop/roundtable setting.
+Students will work on a sustained dramatic narrative project for either stage or screen.
+Students will continue to develop effective techniques for criticism and revision of their writing through analysis and discussion of their own and their peers' work, as well as through the analysis and discussion of professional plays, films, and screenplays.

 Level: UG